yukikitayama/leetcode-python/README.md

 - [Probability and statistics](https://github.com/yukikitayama/leetcode-python/blob/main/note/probability_statistics.md)
   - [Reservoir Sampling](https://github.com/yukikitayama/leetcode-python/blob/main/note/probability_statistics.md#reservoir-sampling)

+## Communication

+- Often times you don't need to code the brute force solution in interview if you can come up with a better solution.
+- Just speak out the brute force approach.

 ## Amortized Analysis

 - Gives the average performance of each operation in the worst case.